veteranbv/NeverForgetNotes/README.md

 ### Transcription

+The `transcription.py` module handles the audio transcription using Whisper or OpenAI API.
+At the beginning of the program execution, the user is prompted to choose between Whisper and OpenAI API for transcription.
+The
-The `transcription.py` module handles the audio transcription using Whisper.
-It provides the `transcribe_audio` function that takes an audio chunk, transcribes it, and saves the transcription to a file.
+`transcribe_audio` or `transcribe_audio_with_openai` function is called based on the user's choice.
+Either function will take an audio chunk, transcribes it, and saves the transcription to a file.

 ### Diarization